Thai name: Given names

+Nicknames

-Thais typically address one other by nicknames (ชื่อเล่น; RTGS: chue len), if they have them.
-The vast majority of Thais have nicknames, though some do not have them, though they may be addressed by shortened versions of their formal given names.
-Bestowed by relatives or playmates in early childhood, these are commonly one syllable (or worn down from two to one).
+Thais typically address one other by nicknames (ชื่อเล่น; RTGS: chue len), or auxiliary names, if they have them.
+The small minority of Thais who do not have a nickname may be addressed by shortened versions of their formal given names.
+Bestowed by relatives or playmates in early childhood, nicknames are commonly one syllable (or worn down from two to one).
 These may often be nonsense words or humorous and seldom relate to the registered name except in cases where it is a diminutive, such as Nok for Noknoi, or 'bird' from 'little bird'.
 They are freely used in everyday life.
 Some may have additional nicknames bestowed by friends or colleagues, especially during school or adolescence.
 Nicknames may link with a notable physical feature or behavior.
 In everyday life, a Thai is introduced by nickname and others may not know the person's formal name.
 When so introduced, one usually continues to use the nickname.

 The evolution of Thai nicknames dates back to the Sukhothai era, when names were used to mark the order of children.
 Nicknames such as Ai, Yee, and Sam designated children as 'one', 'two', and 'three'.
 Later, in the Ayutthaya and Rattanakosin periods, children began to be named for physical attributes, such as Daeng ('red') or Uan ('fat') or for desirable items such as Thong ('gold').
 Conversely, unflattering nicknames such as Mah ('dog'), Moo ('pig'), or Gop ('frog') were employed to keep malign spirits from coveting the child.
 King Mongkut (Rama IV) (1804–1868) stimulated interest in naming babies in accordance with astrological principles as outlined in the ancient scripture, Namtaksapakorn.

-Some of Thai Chinese have courtesy name but practical when interacted with Mainland Chinese and Taiwanese people only, like Dhanin and Suphachai Chearavanont known in Chinese as 'Kok Min' (國民) and 'Rong Ren' (榕仁).
+Some Thai Chinese have courtesy names which are used when interacting with Mainland Chinese and Taiwanese people only, like Dhanin and Suphachai Chearavanont known in Chinese as 'Kok Min' (國民) and 'Rong Ren' (榕仁).

 During the time of Field Marshal Plaek Phibunsongkhram (1897–1964), gender-based naming was introduced.
 Names ending in "-sak", "-chai", and "-yot" were for male babies, "-porn" or "-sri" for females.
 In the 21st century, assigning nicknames still relies heavily on astrological beliefs, but also in keeping up with current naming fashions.
 Observers have noted such modern nicknames as "Porsche", "Mercedes", "Benz", "Man U", "Big Mac", "Internet", and "Google", among others.